 Maebhe took a steadying breath, and then she told them about Kieran and Íde, about her escape and their capture, about how she’d spent the days since flitting from place to place, running from the police and trying to find a way onto the Island that wouldn’t get her caught and killed.

-“So the police are operating under Unity’s orders,” Roman said when she’d finished.
+“So the police are operating under Unity’s orders,” Roman said when she’d finished, bitterness souring his voice.

 Dinara sighed.
 “I don’t want to believe you, if means that Unity would do something like this, but…I do.”

-“I knew they couldn’t be diplomatic,” Roman spat.
-He stood swiftly and turned away from Dinara and Maebhe.
-He seemed…sharper now, like a wolf with bared fangs or a blade eased out of its sheath.
+“I knew they couldn’t be diplomatic!”
+Roman spat.
+He stood swiftly and turned from Dinara and Maebhe.
+He seemed sharper now, like a wolf with bared fangs or a blade eased out of its sheath.
 “Damn them!
+I should have known this would happen.
 I’ve seen them do things like this before.”

 “You have?”
 Dinara asked.
 His quiet anger scared her.
 It was a raised gun, a finger flirting with the trigger.
 It was the warning rumble before a storm, and Unity was a metal boat in the middle of a lake; knowing she stood on the shore didn’t make Dinara feel any safer.

 Roman paced the length of the trailer, the room too small to hold the magnitude of him.
-He was a being far too large for a space like this, and the air around him felt stiflingly heavy.
+He was a being far too large for a space like this, and the air in here felt stiflingly heavy.
 “How long ago were your friends arrested?”

 “A couple of days.”